Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Annotation Setup

 \section{Annotation Setup}

 We use LabelBox as a platform to recruit and run annotation tasks.
-This platform enables a conversation annotation where the whole dialogue is shown to the user with the possibility to label each conversation turn.
-We provide a thorough, detailed guideline for each interaction type (open/close) to the annotated, figure~\ref{fig:label turn labeling}, and figure~\ref{fig:topic labeling}\footnote{link to a GitHub repository that contains the guideline of annotation will be provided.
-At this submission, we provide a link to the pdf share file of the annotation guideline \url{https://shorturl.at/bxBGS} }.
-A fair wage per hour has been provided to the team of two annotators as part of the Boost Tier payment setting of LabelBox. \footnote{\url{https://labelbox.com/product/annotate/}}.
+This platform enables conversation annotation, where the whole dialogue is shown to the annotator, with the possibility of labeling each conversation turn.
+We provide a thorough, detailed guideline for each interaction type (open/close) to the annotators, Figure~\ref{fig:label_turn_labeling}, and Figure~\ref{fig:topic_labeling}\footnote{\url{https://github.com/AbeerAldayel/counterspeech-persuasion-modes} }.
+A fair wage per hour has been provided to the team of two annotators as part of the Boost Tier payment setting of LabelBox. \footnote{\url{https://labelbox.com/product/annotate/}}